Are Large Reasoning Models Interruptible?: Introduction

 With the evaluation suite, we find that even top-performing LRMs can fail under dynamic conditions, with accuracy dropping by up to 60\% when new information is introduced late in the reasoning process.
-More interestingly, we observe several model pathologies under these interruptions as shown in \autoref{fig:problem_setting}(b).
+More interestingly, we observe several recurring pathologies as shown in \autoref{fig:problem_setting}(b).
 These include \emph{reasoning leakage}, where models continue thinking within their answer section after being hard interrupted; \emph{panic}, where speedup instructions cause models to immediately abandon reasoning and produce significantly worse outputs; and \emph{self-doubt}, where failing to validate and incorporate updates leads to degraded performance.

-Our contributions are thus threefold: \begin{itemize}[left=1em, itemsep=0.25em, parsep=0pt] \item We propose a new analytical framework for evaluating LRMs as persistent, interruptible agents operating in dynamic environments. \item We introduce a new public dataset and benchmark with novel evaluation protocols for assessing model performance under interruption and dynamic context updates across tasks in mathematics and coding. \item We provide an empirical analysis that identifies and characterizes common failure modes in state-of-the-art models, and identify several interesting downstream effects of interruption on model performance and robustness. \end{itemize}
+As a simple training-free baseline, we also find that a short prompt-guidance postfix can mitigate the self-doubt issue on easier tasks, suggesting that reliability under mid-inference updates is improvable but far from solved.